-For trees that died in the current timestep, the behavior represents the probability of falling before the end of the timestep as:
+Trees that died in the current timestep have a certain probability of falling before the end of the current timestep.
+(Note that trees that die in a mortality episode do NOT count as trees that died in the current timestep, but as existing snags.)
+The behavior represents the probability of falling before the end of the timestep as: